thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Control Messages.md

 A [`spork` message](core-ref-p2p-network-control-messages#section-spork) may be sent in response to a [`getsporks` message](core-ref-p2p-network-control-messages#section-getsporks).

 The [`spork` message](core-ref-p2p-network-control-messages#section-spork) tells the receiving peer the status of the spork defined by the SporkID field.
-Upon receiving a spork message, the client must verify the signature before accepting the spork message as valid.
+Upon receiving a <<glossary:spork>> message, the client must verify the <<glossary:signature>> before accepting the spork message as valid.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |